Takedown Notice, Article annulé

 AVIS d'annulation

-Prière de NE PAS PUBLIER l'article identifié LJI-ONT-Liberas-ban-assault-weapons et intitulé My gun shoots TimBits.
+Prière de NE PAS PUBLIER l'article identifié LJI-SASK-NORTH-AIRPORTS et intitulé Airports for Cumberland House, Meadow Lake, Pelican Narrows and Fond-du-Lac receiving rehabilitation.
 Cet article a été annulé par le rédacteur en chef de la publication.

 Merci de votre collaboration,